nus-cs2103-AY2324S2/tp/README.md

 ## Order Feature

 ### 1. Add Order
-Adds a order into the order's storage, together with the customer name
+Adds a order into the order's storage, together with the customer name.

 Example: `add <customer name, order, due date>`